Eco-driving Incentive Mechanisms for Mitigating Emissions in Urban Transportation: Model of Eco-Driving Incentive Mechanism

 The task of the TSO is to design an incentive rate function $u:\Theta\to U$, where $u_i(\theta)\in U_i=\bb R_+$ and $U=\prod_{j=1}^n U_j$, for persuading the drivers to increase their eco-driving levels.
 This incentive transforms the nominal cost of driver~$i$ to an incentivized cost $\ell_i:A\times\Theta_i\times U_i \to \bb R$, which is given by

-where $c_i$ is given in \eqref{eq:cost-i-nom} and $u_i a_i$ is the total incentive received by driver~$i$ for choosing an eco-driving level $a_i$.
+where $c_i$ is given in \eqref{eq:cost-i-nom} and $u_i(\theta) a_i$ is the total incentive received by driver~$i$ for choosing an eco-driving level $a_i$.

 We consider traffic conditions in the network where eco-driving leads to extended travel times.
-For instance, maintaining a smooth, consistent speed can reduce emissions but could take longer compared to more aggressive driving with frequent accelerations \cite{coloma2017}.
+For instance, maintaining a smooth, consistent speed can reduce emissions but may take longer than aggressive driving with frequent accelerations \cite{coloma2017}.
 To incentivize eco-friendly driving, the TSO compensates drivers for any additional travel time incurred.
-It is important to remark that there could be other scenarios, e.g., eco-driving near signalized intersections \cite{mintsis2020, sun2020, jayawardana2022}, where eco-driving lowers both the travel time and emissions.
+It is important to note that there could be other scenarios, such as eco-driving near signalized intersections \cite{mintsis2020, sun2020, jayawardana2022}, where eco-driving reduces both travel time and emissions.
 However, in these scenarios, drivers do not need incentives to eco-drive according to the emissions-travel time trade-off model considered in \eqref{eq:cost-i-nom} and \eqref{eq:cost-i-inc}.